jodconverter/jodconverter/README.md

 ## Donations

 If this project helps you, please consider a donation.
 I have to pay for the jodconverter web site (domain and hosting) every year.
-I also sit on my chair in front of a monitor a lot instead of being outside drinking a beer to improve this project :smiley:.
+I also sit on my chair in front of a monitor a lot instead of being outside drinking a :beer: to improve this project :smiley:.
 Thanks!! :heart:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XUYFM5NLLK628)